bosonprotocol/BPIPs/content/BPIP-4.md

 The flow of the protocol depends on how the `priceDiscoveryContract` works.
 If it always sends the voucher to msg.sender (Boson Protocol), additional steps are necessary.
 We refer to this type of orderbook as a "Fulfill Orderbook" (FO).
 If the `priceDiscoveryContract` allows order matching (or similar mechanism) between addresses that are not the msg.sender, we call it an "Match Orderbook" (MO).
-Note that the idea of MO was inspired by Seaport's matching feature.
+Note that the idea for MO was inspired by Seaport's matching feature.
+To make it work with the protocol, MO must implement an interface which return the price - we may want to propose an EIP for price discovery.

 **Ask flow**
   1. Seller creates the BP Offer (with quantity > 1) [tx]